Donegal county football team: Between McGuinness: 2014–2023

-Declan Bonner (second term): 2017–2022

 Five contenders for the senior manager emerged: minor manager Shaun Paul Barrett, Declan Bonner, Cathal Corey, Gary McDaid and Séamus McEnaney.
-Bonner was announced as manager on 22 September 2017, taking charge for the second time.
+Bonner was announced as manager on 22 September 2017, taking charge for a second time.

-They won the 2018 Ulster Senior Football Championship.
-Senior players Jason McGee and Niall O'Donnell were not part of this as they decided to drop down to play with the under-20 team instead between league and championship.
+Donegal won the 2018 Ulster SFC title.
+Senior players Jason McGee and Niall O'Donnell were not part of this one, as they decided to drop down to play with the under-20 team instead, between league and championship.

-They won the 2019 Ulster Senior Football Championship.
+Donegal won the 2019 Ulster SFC title.

-Bonner was reappointed for another two-year term as manager at the end of August 2021 when no other candidates emerged to succeed him.
+Bonner was reappointed for another two-year term as manager at the end of August 2021, when no other candidates emerged to succeed him.

-He left the role in mid-2022.